Get your

 How much cash to take to Peru depends on your travel style.

-Prices rise during peak times, so plan ahead.
+Prices rise during peak times, so plan ahead to avoid higher costs.

 If you have leftover travel money, don’t forget to exchange your Peruvian soles to pounds when you return.